Purdue-SoCET/aihw-design-logs/Fall-2025/mixuan-pan/week12.md

 ## Progress
 This week, we presented during the second design review on Monday.
 It went pretty well, and we received good feedbacks.

-I also modified the bf16 adder on wednesday for Joacob from Vector core.
+I also modified the bf16 adder on wednesday for Jacob from Vector core.
 I realized I didn't mention about the custom left shift moduel on Monday when he asked for the adder module.

 In addition, I also rebuilt the entire Wallace Tree Multipllier module with modified rounding logics used in the adder.
 This shrinked down the area to 5062.174.